Twitter/X doesn't offer a "delete all" button, and many third-party tools introduce privacy and security risks of their own.

 Local deletion tools offer clear advantages:

-For people cleaning their account before a job search or public scrutiny, this is the safest approach available.
+For people cleaning their account before a job search or public scrutiny, this is a privacy-first approach with fewer trust dependencies.

 How Long Does Bulk Tweet Deletion Take?